WICG/webcomponents/proposals/Scoped-Custom-Element-Registries.md

 The shadow root created by this HTML will have a `null` registry, and be in a "awaiting scoped registry" state that allows the registry to be set once after creation.

-To identify this "no registry, but awaiting one" state, ShadowRoot will have a `scopedRegistry` boolean property. `scopedRegistry` will set to `true` for all ShadowRoots with a scoped registry, or awaiting a scoped registry.
-Code can tell that ShadowRoot has an assignable `registry` property if `root.registry === null && root.scopedRegistry === true`.
+To identify this "no registry, but awaiting one" state, ShadowRoot will have a `hasScopedRegistry` boolean property. `hasScopedRegistry` will set to `true` for all ShadowRoots with a scoped registry, or awaiting a scoped registry.
+Code can tell that ShadowRoot has an assignable `customElements` property if `root.customElements === null && root.hasScopedRegistry === true`.

 Host elements with declarative scoped registries can assign the correct registry during upgrades, like so: